Achievable logoAchievable logo

 • Hypercomplex cells: Complex shapes or specific lengths.

 Color detection relies on S-cones (blue), M-cones (green), and L-cones (red).
-Motion detection involves areas like the middle temporal region, aided by the magnocellular pathway.
+Motion detection involves areas such as the middle temporal region and is supported by the magnocellular pathway.

 Clinical correlates